limodou/uliweb/README.rst

 * Plugs is a Uliweb apps collection project, you can visit it at https://github.com/limodou/plugs
 * uliweb-doc is a documentation project of Uliweb, you can visit it at https://github.com/limodou/uliweb-doc, and you can also read the compiled documentation at http://uliweb.rtfd.org
-* uliwebzone is a community project of Uliweb, you can visit it at https://github.com/limodou/uliwebzone, and you can also see online demo which hosted in dotcloud http://www.uliweb.dotcloud.com/.
+* uliwebzone is a community project of Uliweb, you can visit it at https://github.com/limodou/uliwebzone.